loglux/auto-math-for-obsidian/README.md

 ### 💡 Customisation Example

-If you’d like to add your own expansions, open `auto-math.rules.json` and add entries like:
+If you'd like to add your own expansions, open `auto-math.rules.json` and add entries like:

 ```json
 [